- CMB Admissions

 Letters of Recommendation

-- Letters should be from those who can attest to your research abilities, problem solving skills, scientific creativity, work ethic, data interpretation, maturity, etc. Ideal references would be from the faculty member/PI in whose laboratory you performed research.
+- Letters should be from those who can attest to your research abilities, problem solving skills, scientific creativity, work ethic, data interpretation, maturity, etc. It is best to have letters from postdoc and graduate student mentors cosigned by the faculty PI.
 Letters from postdoc or graduate student mentors are not appropriate on their own, but can be used to supplement.

 - Please keep in mind that submitting more letters than required may be detrimental to your application.

-Personal Statement / Reason for Graduate Study / Statement of Purpose / CV
+Personal Statement (also known as Reason for Graduate Study / Statement of Purpose)

 - Should be about 2 pages (~1000-1200 words).